tamhinsf/ChannelSurf/README.md

    * Consent to using ChannelSurfCli
    * Enter your O365 credentials.
    * Return to your command prompt
 * Select the target Microsoft Team you want to create or re-create your channels into.
+You can also choose to create a new Microsoft Team.
 * Go back to the Microsoft Team app and explore the channels you added!

 ## Questions and comments